 The toolbar combines image editor drawing tools (pixel edits) with the possibilities of ArcMap.
-It is like painting in an ESRI GRID or one of the many other supported raster formats.
+It is like painting in a native GRID or one of the many other supported raster formats.
 This creates some advantages above the default ArcMap functionality.
 In ArcMap it's possible to draw graphics but these are not saved in the underlying geodataset.
 The Grid & Raster Editor saves the drawings directly in the edit raster by changing the cell values.
 The ARIS Grid & Raster Editor works without need of any extra ArcMap extensions (no need for Spatial Analyst).

 The ARIS Grid & Raster Editor adds a toolbar to ArcMap.
 This toolbar provides a set of tools to change the value of one or more cells.
 With these tools it is possible to:

 - change the value of a single cell or pixel (pencil)

 - draw a free line (pencil/freehand/brush)

 - draw straight lines from one point to another (line)

 - draw a solid polygon (polygon)

 - change the value/color in a zone of cells with identical values (paintcan/fill)

 - replace one value with another value in the entire grid (value replacer)